Soft Carrot Gingerbread Cookies

-These awesome sauce cookies were made in collaboration with my veggie-lovin’, queen-of-flavors pal, Heather from Happy Kid’s Kitchen.
-Her Healthier Monster Cookies might also be on Sant’s request list!
+These awesome soft cookies were made in collaboration with my veggie-lovin’, queen-of-flavors pal, Heather from Happy Kid’s Kitchen.
+Her Healthier Monster Cookies might also be on Santa’s request list!

 Why these healthy holiday cookies are awesome.

-You mean, besides the fact that these soft carrot gingerbread are are insanely delicious?
+You mean, besides the fact that these Soft Carrot Gingerbread Cookies are are insanely delicious?

 - They are a flavor bomb!
 They taste just like gingerbread cake.
 But in cookie form and with a drizzle of maple icing.